 8. Sharing responsibility and encouraging better relationship on a vertical and horizontal organisational basis within the CPP governance structures was highlighted through developing shared accountability amongst all partners.
-Development of a joint approach in which all bodies share accountability at the aggregated data level, as well as, having individual accountabilities for facets of the partnership delivery should be considered.
+Building a greater understanding of the role of Action Lead and the role of support partners is fundamental.